-As an important note, we mention here that for the statistical analyses of all experiments we ran Bayesian regressions.
-An in-depth explanation can be found in the supplementary material (see here), but the main motivation for this is two-fold: first, we wanted to stay as close to the data as possible (thus not working on a null hypothesis to be falsified, as is done in frequentist modeling) and, second, we wanted to get a fine-grained view of the data, which the binary outcome of frequentist models does not allow (see Sorensen, Hohenstein, and Vasishth (2016) for a more detailed view on the advantages of Bayesian statistics for linguists, psychologists and the cognitive sciences in general).
-Bayesian cumulative-link models were run for each experiment (see Supplementary Materials for full specification and outputs), to assess the link between our dependent variable (ordinal ratings in all cases) and our independent variables (TYPE, FORMALITY, and AGE).
-Maximal models were run with a full-fledged random effect structure integrating participants and items as potential sources of variability in the data as well as random slopes (Barr et al., 2013).
-All independent variables were mean-center coded to allow for a more direct interpretation of the model estimates (Brehm & Alday, 2020).
-In the present study, we used the brms package (Bürkner, 2018; Bürkner et al., 2017; Carpenter et al., 2017) in R version 4.2.1 (Posit team, 2023; R Core Team, 2023).
+to the data as possible (thus not working on a null hypothesis to be falsified, as is done in frequentist modeling) (see Sorensen, Hohenstein, and Vasishth (2016) for a more detailed view on the advantages of Bayesian statistics for linguists, psychologists and the cognitive sciences in general).
+Bayesian cumulative link models were run for each experiment (see Supplementary Materials for full specification and outputs), to adequately assess the link between our dependent variable (ordinal ratings in all cases) and our independent variables (TYPE, FORMALITY, and AGE).
+Maximal models were run with a full-fledged random-effect structure, integrating participants and items as potential sources of variability in the data as well as random slopes (Barr et al., 2013).
+All independent variables were mean-center coded to allow a more direct interpretation of the model estimates (Brehm & Alday, 2022).
+In the present study, we used the brms package (Bürkner et al., 2017; Bürkner, 2018; Carpenter et al., 2017) in R version 4.2.1 (Posit team, 2023; R Core Team, 2023).

-Finally, a crucial part of the Bayesian analysis lies upon how credible and how probable it is that the estimates ($\hat{\beta}$) are higher or lower than 0 (= no effect when looking at the difference in conditions).
-Inspired by a.o.
-Burnett and Pozniak (2021), Granlund et al. (2019), we will report probabilities (P($\beta < 0$) or P($\beta > 0$)) that are $\geq .90$ as reliably indicative of an effect of the IV on the DV ("robust" evidence for an effect) and probabilities that are $\geq .80$ simply as evidence for an effect.
-Probabilities lower than .80 will be taken as not supporting the existence of an effect.4 For each relevant estimate, we will also report 95% Credibility Intervals (95%CrI), which are the values of the posterior distribution calculated by the model between which there is a 95%-chance that the true value for the estimated effect lies.
+Finally, a crucial part of the Bayesian analysis lies in how credible and how probable it is that the estimates $(\hat{\beta})$ are higher or lower than 0 (= no effect when looking at the difference in conditions).
+Since there is no official consensus on what the thresholds should be in Bayesian inferential analyses and since a high inter-participant variability can be expected with regard to how normative pressure influences acceptability judgments, we decided to take slightly larger thresholds for the interpretation of the output of our models.
+As such, and inspired by a.o.
+Burnett and Pozniak (2021) and Granlund et al. (2019), we will report probabilities (P(β <0) or P(β >0)) that are \geq .90 as reliably indicative of an effect of the independent variables on the dependent variables ("robust" evidence for an effect) and probabilities that are \geq .80 simply as evidence for an effect.
+Probabilities lower than .80 will be taken as not supporting the existence of an effect.
+For each relevant estimate, we will also report 95% Credibility Intervals (95%CrI), which are the values of the posterior distribution calculated by the model between which there is a 95%-chance that the true value for the estimated effect lies.